shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Contact-Shadows.md

-The Contact Shadows [Volume Component](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Volume-Components) override specifies properties to control the behavior of Contacts Shadows.
+The Contact Shadows [Volume Override](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Volume-Components) specifies properties which control the behavior of Contacts Shadows.
 Contact Shadows are shadows that HDRP [ray marches](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Glossary#RayMarching) in screen space inside the depth buffer.
 The goal of using Contact Shadows is to capture small details that regular shadow mapping algorithms fail to capture.

 To use Contact Shadows in your Scene, you must enable them for your Cameras.
 In the Inspector for your HDRP Asset, go to the **Default Frame Settings** > **Lighting** Section and enable the **Contact Shadows** checkbox.
 All Cameras now render Contact Shadows unless you override a Camera’s [Frame Settings](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Frame-Settings).